darwinai/pl-covidnet/README.rst

     [--meta]
     If specified, print plugin meta data.

-    --imagefile <imageFile>
+    [--imagefile <imageFile>]
-    The name of the input image in the input directory, this is required.
+    The name of the input image in the input directory.
+If not specified, the first image file will be analyzed.

 Setup
 ----